 \subsection{Decomposing the Master Equation into Individual Terms}

-Analzing the master equation it is clear that under particular operator choices and assumptions we can isolate the contributions from individual terms in the master equation and study how these terms contribute to Krylov complexity.
-Therefore in the following sections we will consider particular choices that allows us to investigate the individual contributions of decoherence and dissipation.
+Analyzing the master equation, it is clear that under particular operator choices and assumptions, we can isolate the contributions from individual terms in the master equation and study how these terms contribute to Krylov complexity.
+Therefore, in the following sections, we will consider particular choices that allow us to investigate the individual contributions of decoherence and dissipation.